We analyzed over 5000 articles with Text to Speech audio versions and studied their impact on user engagement.

 These numbers clearly show that audio can have a positive impact on your website’s user engagement metrics.
 We will continue to study the application of audio to written content and share our learnings.

-- Audio articles complement and add value to written content, making it more accessible and consumable.
+- The audio articles complement and add value to written content, making it more accessible and consumable.

 - Audio articles are poised to be big consumption channels for your content.

-- Audio articles can be offered as an added value to your paid subscribers.
+- The audio articles can be offered as an added value to your paid subscribers.

 - Some of the biggest websites have started offering audio articles including Medium, Financial Times and Bloomberg.